 Research - Laboratory/Non-Laboratory, Staff/Administrative

-REQUIRED QUALIFICATIONS (must be mentioned on application or resume) - Bachelor's degree with a major in a biomedical science (Microbiology, Biochemistry, etc) and one year of experience or an equivalent combination of education and relevant research experience to equal five years. - Experience in maintenance of mouse colonies and/or working with mice. - Experience must include at least one year of full time research experience
+Required Qualifications (must be mentioned on application and/or resume): Bachelor's degree in the biological sciences and one year of professional experience or an equivalent combination of education and work experience to equal five years.

 About University of Minnesota, Twin Cities

 The University of Minnesota, founded in the belief that all people are enriched by understanding, is dedicated to the advancement of learning and the search for truth; to the sharing of this knowledge through education for a diverse community; and to the application of this knowledge to benefit the people of the state, the nation, and the world.